Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy

 \section{Abstract}

-Continuity properties of the Tsallis relative entropy are examined.
-The monotonicity of the quantum $f$-divergence leads to a consequence which is ready for estimating this measure from below.
-For order $\alpha\in(0;1)$, a family of lower continuity bounds of Pinsker type is obtained.
+Pinsker's and Fannes' type bounds on the Tsallis relative entropy are derived.
+The monotonicity property of the quantum $f$-divergence is used for its estimating from below.
+For order $\alpha\in(0,1)$, a family of lower bounds of Pinsker type is obtained.
 For $\alpha>1$ and the commutative case, upper continuity bounds on the relative entropy in terms of the minimal probability in its second argument are derived.
 Both the lower and upper bounds presented are reformulated for the case of R\'{e}nyi's entropies.
 The Fano inequality is extended to Tsallis' entropies for all $\alpha>0$.
-The deduced bounds on the Tsallis conditional entropy are used for obtaining inequalities of Fannes type.
+The deduced bounds on the Tsallis conditional entropy are used for obtaining inequalities of Fannes' type.

 \keywords{Tsallis entropy, R\'{e}nyi entropy, Pinsker inequality, Fano inequality, Fannes inequality, trace distance, convexity}